All Episodes

 Think of Roy Orbison's song.

-They got their mind occupied, and here comes a banker out the front door.
+Here comes a banker out the front door.

 I'm tricking you into taking out a mortgage on a house.

-They go, Oh, really?
+They go, oh, really?

-I have no yet, you gotta get your butt in here, and I'm gonna make you sign a piece of you're gonna buy a house today.
+I have no, yep, you got to get your butt in here, and I'm going to make you sign a piece of it.

 Really?